PierrickPro/dbtlearn/README.md

 ## Tests

 ### Singular/Bespoke Tests
-- SQL queries stored in tests which are expected to return an empty resultset
+- SQL queries stored in the tests folder which are expected to return an empty resultset

 ### Generic Tests